What is Consent?

 Why is consent sexy?

-- Sex is sexiest when both partners want it - without feelings of pressure, intimidation or fear.
+- Intimate acts are sexiest when both partners want to engage in them - without feelings of pressure, intimidation or fear.

 - When your partner asks for consent it shows that he or she cares about you, respects you and your boundaries.
 Caring is sexy.

-- Giving Consent show you want your partner as much as they want you - and that's sexy.
+- Giving Consent shows you want your partner as much as they want you - and that's sexy.

-- Consent is talking about sex - real, confident, open communication.
+- Consent is talking about sexual acts - real, confident, open communication.
 The practice of consent will naturally create a more caring, more responsive, respectful love life for you both.
 And that's sexy!